mrpoons-studio/.github/profile/README.md

 <p>Mr. Poon's Studio by Alice King Tai Poon, with deep love productiom from Father and Mother in Heaven © 2022 </p>
 <p>Job Enquiry :  <a id="my.email" name="pkt_1" href="mailto:pkt_1@yahoo.com.hk">Find me here.</a></p>
+<p>Note: May respond slowly as I am fighting undesirable ads.
+Plus having my post on Monday to Friday, from 8:29am to 4:29pm.</p>